 Like many giants of the late Victorian age, it’s almost impossible to understand how he achieved so much in so little time.
 Many, including the writer, regard Westcott as the greatest member of our College and Society.

 Some take a contrary view possibly because the Order of the Golden Dawn forms a much larger part of their own lives than it did Westcott’s.
 In particular, it seems he is never to be forgiven for creating the Golden Dawn rituals from the Cypher Manuscripts rather than gaining initiation and a proper charter from a bone fide Continental Rosicrucian mystical order.
-The noun ‘mendacity’ has been used by some writers with regard to Westcott’s actions more often than it seems to have been applied to any other prominent figure, with the possible exception of Vladimir Putin.
+The noun ‘mendacity’ has been used by some writers with regard to Westcott’s actions more often than it seems to have been applied to any other prominent figure.
 But perfection is what our Society teaches us to seek, and it is not found in this world.
 Projecting their anger onto him for not founding the order that they thought it was, they overlook what it was, and what it achieved.
 It is a very English attitude to seek to diminish the reputation of a man whose achievement was profound, influencing almost every aspect of hermeticism over the century since his death.